WindClan/FabricTPA/README.md

-# FabricTPA
+# FabricTPA Updated

-Fork of FabricTPA, completely in English
+Fork of LuminaCC's fork of HalloTheEngineer's FabricTPA

-Forked and modified for use in Lumina CC
+Change's from HalloTheEngineer's version include teleport buttons and being in English (done with Google Translate, touched up for intelligibility and consistency)

 Commands: /tpa, /tpahere, /tpaccept, /tpdeny, /tpcancel